-While midline issues can arise from a number of causes (both mild and severe) there are a few effective treatment options, Invisalign included.
-Adults often opt for Invisalign because it can usually achieve the same results as braces without any metal brackets or wires.
-Read on and you’ll find a ton of helpful information on Invisalign as a midline treatment, plus some alternatives if the clear aligner company isn’t right for you.
+While midline issues can arise from many causes (both mild and severe) there are a few highly effective treatment options — and Invisalign is one of the best.
+Adults often opt for Invisalign because it can usually achieve the same results as braces without the metal brackets or wires.
+So if your teeth are slightly off center, Invisalign can correct them efficiently and discreetly.

 Table of Contents

-Is Invisalign Effective for Treating Midline Misalignment?
+What Is Midline Misalignment?

 In most cases, yes.
 Invisalign is a highly effective and versatile treatment that can correct a wide range of teeth and jaw misalignments.
 However, your dentist or orthodontist may still recommend braces for certain rare midline cases.

-What Is it Like to Wear Invisalign?
+What’s It Like to Wear Invisalign?

 Alternative Invisible Aligners

-At-Home Invisible Aligners:
+Home Invisible Aligners:

 Other Treatment Options